 When it’s time to retire, you may want to turn your nest egg into a regular income straight away.

 Your savings are invested in a balanced fund that preserves your capital while you draw down on it.
 At the same time, your income is insured for life.

 This means that regardless of what happens to interest rates or financial markets, you receive a regular payment into your bank account every fortnight.

-Your income payments continue for the rest of your life, even if your original capital runs out.
+Your income payments will continue for the rest of your life, even if you completely draw down your original investment.

 What will your income be?